MicrosoftDocs/azure-devops-docs/docs/report/sql-reports/index.md

 > [!IMPORTANT]
 > Integration with the data warehouse and SQL Server Reporting Services is only supported for on-premises TFS.
 If you don't have a reporting site and want to add it, see [Add reports to a team project](../admin/add-reports-to-a-team-project.md).
 >
-> For information on what is supported for Team Services, see [Dashboards and reports overview](../overview.md).
+> For information on what is supported for VSTS, see [Dashboards and reports overview](../overview.md).

 <!---